 COURSE SU I BJECT CF RIM NUMBER 203 TITLE Historical Reactions to Cri and Deviance ime TVPF OF CH ANCES Plan se type 'X' for the app nronriato a ravisian(s): TIFEOFCII ANGES.
 Fleat se type A for the app propriate e revision(s).
-Course number Prerequisite $\square$ Title Description Equivalent $\square$ Statement indicate adde allows, drag expand.
-Plea specific cour CRIM 203: Historical into religious Considerat the historical ed or new texthe endpoint se review the se componer 303 - Historia review of socs, political, so ion of the his cal forces infl at using underline.
+Course number A Prerequisite \square Title Description Equivalent \square Statement indicate adde allows, drag expand.
+Plea specific cour CRIM 203: Historical into religious Considerat the historical into the consideration of the considera ed or new texthe endpoint se review the se componer 303 - Historic review of socs, political, so ion of the his cal forces infl at using underline.
 If of the text box to make "Equivalency statements if changing equivalents if changing equivalents if changing to Crimical and philosophical tory and evolution of uencing the develops. you need ake it bigg nents" sealent state and De me and de al movem f punishment, im eviance (3) eviance, relating this history nents and schools of thought. ment and penal methods and EFFECTIVE ' ΓERM AND Y YEAR FOR CHANGES year (please enter in 3 Fall 2022 Jammer and year (piease enter in CALDON J